 CSCI 581 - Network Security

 This course provides key concepts in network security.
 Topics include overview of TCP/IP networks; cryptography including symmetric/asymmetric ciphers, cryptographic hash functions, message authentication codes, and digital signatures; mutual trust including key distribution and user authentication protocols; network and Internet security; and network system security including firewalls.
-Prerequisites: CSCI 525 or instructor's approval.
+Prerequisites: CSCI 525.

 CSCI 589 - Independent Study

 Independent Study.
 One to four semester hours.
 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 No more than three hours of independent study may be counted towards the degree.
 Prerequisite: Consent of department head and supervising faculty member.

 A course designed to acquaint the student with the role of research in the initiation, development and modification of concepts and theories in computer science.
 A final written report and presentation and/or demonstration of results obtained during the course will be made to interested faculty members and students.
 Prerequisite: Completion of the core courses and instructor approval.

 CSCI 597 - Special Topics